peter-ho-redhat-demo/rosa-workshop-customized/rosa-workshop/app-deployment/2-deploy-sample-db.md

 ### 3. Try to access and use the MySQL DB

-You can also remotely "ssh" into the MySQL container to do some jobs!
+You can also remotely "ssh" into the MySQL pod to do some jobs!
 Now, click the `Terminal` button (which is located in a list of buttons down below the Pod's name)

 ![image](images/02-005.jpg)